Netflix Review 2021

 Open up Netflix, and you’ll be welcomed with a user interface that’s simple, seamless, and intuitive.

-Find your convenient tabs at the top of Home, TV Shows, Movies, Latest, My List, and a search bar.
+Find your convenient tabs at the top of Home, TV Shows, Movies, New & Popular, My List, and Watch Again.

-Scroll down, and you’ll find series and movies categorized by Trending, Top 10 in the U.S. Today, Comedies, Critically Acclaimed Films, Docuseries, and more.
+Scroll down, and you’ll find series and movies categorized by Trending Now, Top 10 in the U.S. Today, Comedies, Relentless Crime Dramas, Action Movies, and more.

 One feature we love: when you watch a movie, such as The Other Guys, there will be a category on your homepage of Because You Watched The Other Guys.
-You’ll find similar movies like The Interview and Spenser Confidential (a Netflix original featuring Mark Wahlberg).
+You’ll find similar movies like Super Bad and Spenser Confidential (a Netflix original featuring Mark Wahlberg).